Particular/docs.particular.net/nservicebus/usage/index.md

 To learn more about this method, read the [ServicePulse Usage documentation](/servicepulse/usage.md).

 > [!NOTE]
 > While customers are not currently required to use ServicePulse, starting 1 January 2026, it will become mandatory for all projects in active development.
-If you are unable to run ServicePulse on your project, please reach out so we can explore a tailored solution that meets your production requirements.
+If you have any issues installing ServicePulse in your environment, please reach out so we can help find a path forward.

 ## Standalone Endpoint Throughput tool